 It may seem as if the libertarian elements are dominant, in the militia-style individualism of groups such as the Oath Keepers (Southern Poverty Law Center, nd a) and the Proud Boys (Feuer, 2018), the gun-toting "I'll do what I want" swagger (Southern Poverty Law Center, nd b), the refusal of masks, of science, and of evidence, and the rock'n'roll demeanour of some amongst the mob crashing into the Capitol on 6th January 2021.
 But the bottom line for Trumpism is authoritarian: the only glue binding most of the 74 million who voted for him in 2020 to each other, and to Trump, is the man himself and his extraordinary success in establishing himself as the political love-object for so many Americans.
 Trump's administration was an erratic but autocratic regime driven mainly by the whim of its perversely charismatic leader.
 He gives constant expression to a hatred of the federal state long felt amongst large sections of the American public, while also being the totem around which his supporters - and crucially, since 2016, the Republican Party - dance, and to which they readily submit themselves.
 He promises to abolish all authority which vexes Americans' libertarian selves, while providing an idealised leader figure with whom their authoritarian selves can merge.

 It must be remembered that there are some very different reasons why people voted for him (Pew Research, 2020), and that many did so without having signed up to the cultish body of fanatical supporters seen at his rallies.
 13% of Trump voters thought that he is too hot-headed and speaks without thinking.
 The 2020 Presidential election saw many votes cast as negative choices, with 19% of Trump voters offering as a reason for their choice that he was not Biden (ibid.).
-A very powerful engine of support for many populists is antipathy towards political and cultural elites, against whom the populist will claim to fight for the 'people'., a very large and diverse constituency has massified around Trump, some of whom are fused in passionate idealisation of him.
+A very powerful engine of support for many populists is antipathy towards political and cultural elites, against whom the populist will claim to fight for the 'people'.
+But for whatever reasons, a very large and diverse constituency has massified around Trump, some of whom are fused in passionate idealisation of him.
 At the psychotic extreme of Trumpism, in the Q Anon conspiracy theory, traditional libertarian hatred of governmental authority has intensified into horror-movie paranoid fantasies of a satanic 'deep state', yet this is still paired with a belief in a transcendent authority figure (Trump himself) as the saviour of the people from the deep state.

 This co-presence of the two sides of a split is not the same as overcoming the split, which requires the containment of both the divergent impulses, rather than both being acted out.
 The concurrent expression of both sides is a very paradoxical phenomenon, which for rationalistic types of psychological theory would be very hard to explain.
 However, it may be quite functional as a defensive organisation of the narcissistic self, since it covers both bases - it allows expression of both the impulse to destroy the overbearing other, and the impulse to merge with the protective other.
 This may help to explain the persistence of substantial popular support for Trump (who got over 11 million votes more in 2020 than 2016), and perhaps others of today's so-called 'authoritarian' leaders in ostensibly democratic states, though in the two examples we have previously considered there are no obvious signs of a libertarian underbelly.